saptaktakalkar/pluribus-ansible/doc/setup.md

   Please refer: [Ansible-Inventory](https://docs.ansible.com/ansible/intro_inventory.html) for more on this.

 # Group and Host variables
-  Ansible allows you to have different inventory files or different environments.
+  Ansible allows you to have different inventory files for different environments.
 These inventory files contain various host classified into different groups based on environment, geographic location, scope etc. These groups and hosts can be associated with variables relative to the inventory file.
 Please refer: [Ansible-vars] (http://docs.ansible.com/ansible/playbooks_best_practices.html#how-to-differentiate-staging-vs-production) for more on this.

 # Roles
   Roles are a way to automatically load certain vars_files, tasks and handlers based on the file structure.
 Roles are good for organizing multiple, related Tasks and encapsulating data needed to accomplish those Tasks.
 A role contains various optional directories besides `tasks` and each sub-directory contains an entrypoint `main.yml`.
 The other directories can be handlers, defaults, templates and files.